ravidorr/ForkSure/docs/features/SECURITY_IMPLEMENTATION.md

 ---

-**Note**: This security implementation provides comprehensive protection while maintaining excellent user experience.
+**Note**: This security implementation provides comprehensive protection while maintaining an excellent user experience.
 All security measures are designed to be transparent to users while providing robust protection against threats and ensuring safe AI interactions.